NVlabs/NVBit/README.md

 ## Getting Started with NVBit

-NVBit is provided in a .tgz file (available under "release") containing this README file and three folders:
+NVBit is provided in a .tgz file containing this README file and three folders:
 1. A ```core``` folder, which contains the main static library
 ```libnvbit.a``` and various headers files (among which the ```nvbit.h```
 file which contains all the main NVBit APIs declarations).